Overhaul of the Mall, monuments has begun

 It was modeled after the grand canals at Versailles and Fontainebleau, created to enhance two presidential monuments, and designed to invite repose amid Washington's most famous landscape.

 Since then, it's been skated on, fished in and waded through.
 Civil rights marchers cooled their weary feet in it.
 War protesters skinny-dipped in it.
 A man bent on suicide once drove a truck into it, although it's less than a yard deep.

 The Lincoln Memorial Reflecting Pool, which for generations has mirrored the national face of protest and celebration, is now often foul and unsightly.
 And eight decades after its construction, the famed landmark is finally being replaced.

-"I remember . . . being on the Mall and seeing how downtrodden it was, and how beat up the turf was and how dirty the reflecting pool was," Interior Secretary Ken Salazar, who can see the Mall from his office windows, said last week.
+"I remember [in the past] . . . being on the Mall and seeing how downtrodden it was, and how beat up the turf was and how dirty the reflecting pool was," Interior Secretary Ken Salazar, who can see the Mall from his office windows, said last week.

 Now, he said, "I see a lot of visible projects that demonstrate significant progress."

 Work has also begun on the repair of the Mall's 1931 D.C.
 War Memorial and the National Park Service's century-old Sherman equestrian statue, outside the Treasury building.